zachvalenta/jvns.ca/content/post/2018-03-24-rustconf-talks.markdown

 I'm on the RustConf program committee this year, so here is a quick list of ideas for talks I'd be interested in seeing submitted.
-These are things I personally think are interesting -- I certainly don't represent the program committee as a whole :).
-As of today I haven't seen talk proposals about any of these!
+These are things I personally think are interesting -- I certainly don't represent the program committee as a whole, and there are lots of very important topics that I've left out :)

 There's an overarching theme here which is "talks that help people become better systems programmers" -- my main interest in Rust is that it lets me to do systems programming, which I